 Demographics of Keldorn

-As of 831 AEKE, the total number of living and soul-owning undead beings in Keldorn is 111,340.
+As of 831 AEKE, the total number of living and soul-owning undead beings in the Republic of Keldorn is 259,000.
 The total population of Keldorn and Gabyr combined is 370,340, meaning that Keldorn has 69.94% of the island's population.

 Do note that this following chart only applies to the sentient living/undead population of Keldorn.
 Also, do note that Human Vampires, Human Werewolves and formerly-human Liches are all counted as Humans.